rohan-sawhney/curvature/README.md

 # Curvature
-Computes Gaussian and Mean Curvature locally for a mesh.
+Computes Normal, Gaussian and Mean Curvature

 Note: Requires Eigen 3.2.4 and assumes it is in /usr/local/Cellar/eigen/3.2.4/include/eigen3/